 "Winter's Kiss" ties into "Harmony," taking place about 24 hours before.
 To answer a question I have gotten a number of times, yes, I am planning to expand it.
 Rose's story needs to be told.
 For now it stands alone but provides the bones for the first chapter of a second novella about these characters.
 I hope to finish it in 2013.
 To answer another question I've gotten a number of times, yes, I may eventually expand "Harmony."
 At any rate there are a few minor revisions I will be making to keep it canon compliant.

 "Dust" originally appeared as part of The Companion Chronicles Prose Series on Gallifrey Base.
-It also appeared in the British Doctor Who fanzine, Inferno Fiction.
+It also appeared (as most of my DW stories have, including those not posted here) in the British Doctor Who fanzine, Inferno Fiction.

-"Fimbulvinter" and "Silencing the Beast" originally appeared as part of The Companion Chronicles Prose Series II: Epistles of the Enemy.
-"Fimbulvinter" has also appeared in Inferno Fiction.
+"Silencing the Beast" originally appeared as part of The Companion Chronicles Prose Series II: Epistles of the Enemy.
 "Silencing the Beast," was a Daily Deviation on Deviant Art.

 The Companion Chronicles Prose Series was inspired by the excellent work of Big Finish audios and was edited by the very capable Nic Ford, aka Shinyford on Gallifrey Base.
 Were it not for Nic and Al Dickerson (to whom I dedicated my surreal tale, "Farm Song"), I wouldn't still be writing DW fiction.
 Nor would I be having quite so much fun.
 Thanks, boys. :)